 *These items are available for rent.
 Please advise us in advance.

-When scrambling, it is important to be able to adjust for the changing conditions.
+When scrambling, it is important to be able to adjust to the changing conditions.
 We recommend bringing clothing that can be layered to achieve comfort as you change from periods of activity to periods of rest.
 Cotton clothing is not appropriate as it causes rapid heat loss when wet.